An Innovation in Learning Mathematics

 The Math Zone is an innovation in mathematics education, merging e-learning technology with direct teaching methods to enhance student success.

-The Math Zone builds on the University of New Haven's core strengths in individualized, experiential learning.
+The Math Zone builds on the University of New Haven's core strengths in individualized, hands-on, discovery-based learning.

 It provides a unique opportunity to remediate math skills, with the aim of bringing each student to a level of performance in math that allows them to master more advanced math classes.